Susan Archer Weiss: Career

 After Weiss' family removed from Richmond to a suburban residence, she became absorbed in her pictures and her writing and in the society of a choice circle of friends, where she led a happy life.
 In 1859, she had a volume of her poems printed in a small edition and distributed among editors and critics, by whom it was received with flattering notice, but the commencement of the Civil War, interfering with literary enterprises, prevented the publishing of a second edition in those years.
 During the war, she was deprived of her home, which had been converted into a fortification for the defense of the city.
 She thus became, for some time, a resident between the two opposing armies.
 During the Civil War, she was accused by the National authorities of being a spy, and was arrested and imprisoned at Fort McHenry, Baltimore.
 While there, in 1863, she married Col. von Weiss (d.
 1869), a German officer, of the Union army, with whom she, for some years, resided in New York City.
 The marriage proved an unhappy one, and she was compelled to sue for divorce and possession of their only child.
 As she declined to accept alimony, and had been by the war deprived of nearly all her property, she decided to support herself and child by writing prose and stories.
-She contributed to New York City newspapers, to Harper's, Scribner's, and other magazines, until she developed a painful affliction of the eyes, which for some years incapacitated her from writing.
+She contributed to New York City newspapers, to Harper's, Scribner's, and other magazines, until she developed a painful eye condition, which for some years incapacitated her from writing.